These PSU stocks rallied up to 139% in 2022 so far; should you join the party now?

 Stocks to buy

-Considering the ongoing momentum in sector PSU themes, Lalla believes that players like Bank of Baroda, Canara Bank, Hindustan Aeronautics, Bharat Dynamics, NTPC, Power Grid and IRCTC can deliver positive returns in the next 12 months.
+Considering the ongoing momentum in sector PSU themes, Lalla said that SBICAP Securities' research team believes that players like Bank of Baroda, Canara Bank, Hindustan Aeronautics, Bharat Dynamics, NTPC, Power Grid and IRCTC can deliver positive returns in the next 12 months.

 Copyright©2022 Living Media India Limited.
 For reprint rights: Syndications Today